 Aharonu’s mother died in 5644 (1884) when he was just 4 years old.
 His grandfather, Rebbe Yehoshua Rokeach, took Aharonu under his wing and oversaw his spiritual development.
 As he grew up, Aharonu spent much of his day ensconced in Torah learning and he ate and slept little.

 When Rebbe Aharon was a boy, he would take with him some bread and coffee to the Cheder.
-One day he called his guardian and asked him to bring his bread and coffee to a certain Jewish tailor.
-The guardian did not understand why little Aharonu requested this of him, and he wondered about it.
-The boy replied, “Today when I was at the mikveh, I heard this tailor talking to another Jew.
+One day he called the gabbai and asked him to bring his bread and coffee to a certain Jewish tailor.
+The gabbai did not understand why little Aharonu requested this of him, and he wondered about it.
+The boy replied, “Today when I passed the mikveh, I heard this tailor talking to another Jew.
 He said, “After such a cold mikveh, it would be wonderful to have a piece of bread and a cup of hot coffee.”
 At that point, I decided to send him my bread and coffee.”

 Rebbe Aharon was very modest by nature.
 The verse “and walk humbly with Hashem your G-d” (Micah 6:8) was one of his guiding principles.
 The Chassidim recount that Rebbe Aharon studied day and night, and while he knew all of Talmud and Poskim, he concealed the extent of his knowledge.